knmkr/dbsnp-pg/README.md

         source,
         al.allele AS ss_allele,
         CASE
-          WHEN ss2rs.substrand_reversed_flag = '0' THEN
+          WHEN ss2rs.substrand_reversed_flag = '1' THEN
-                  al.allele
+                  (SELECT allele FROM Allele WHERE allele_id = al.rev_allele_id)
           ELSE
-                  (SELECT allele FROM Allele WHERE allele_id = al.rev_allele_id)
+                  al.allele
           END AS rs_allele_id,
         freq
     FROM